-Qatar · NCSA-supervised · BCM-relevant slice
+Qatar · NCSA-supervised · Standard v2.1 · BCM-relevant slice

 Qatar NIA framework — BCM coverage